civican/legisinfo/43-2/bills/C-30/bill_text.md

   **(1)** Paragraph 219.1(2)(b) of the Act is replaced by the following:

-    the other corporation is controlled, at that time, by a non-resident **person or a group of non-resident persons not dealing with each other at arm's length**; and
+    the other corporation is controlled, at that time, by a non-resident person or a group of non-resident persons not dealing with each other at arm's length; and

   **(2)** Subsection (1) applies in respect of transactions or events that occur after March 18, 2019.